 PhD Candidate in Biomedical Engineering at Duke University

-An analytical chemist by training, my undergraduate research involved examining the affinity of zinc finger proteins to lead.
-My research interest in targeted drug delivery was greatly influenced by my work in a clinical stem cell lab at the NY Blood Center, where we focused on the isolation of CD34+ cells from Hematopoietic Progenitor Cells of apheresis products.
+An analytical chemist by training, my undergraduate research involved examining the affinity of zinc finger proteins to heavy metals.
+My interest in targeted drug delivery developed during my work in a clinical stem cell lab at the NY Blood Center, where we focused on the isolation of CD34+ cells from Hematopoietic Progenitor Cells of apheresis products.
 While pursuing my masters degree, I joined the Mathiowitz lab at Brown University, where I learned techniques of polymeric nanoencapsulation and investigated factors affecting interaction of nanoparticles with gastrointestinal mucin for the purpose of developing novel oral drug delivery systems.

-My interest in the Tadross lab stemmed from a deep fascination with the DART method—specifically, its ability to provide cell-type and molecular specificity, and its potential use in a variety of pharmacological applications.
-The objective of my Ph.D. at Duke University is to optimize the efficiency of DART and develop blood-brain-barrier permeable DART technologies for non-invasive systemic delivery of genetically targeted therapeutics and multiplexed drug delivery.
+My interest in the Tadross lab stemmed from a deep fascination with the DART method—specifically, its ability to provide cell-type and molecular specificity, and its potential to revolutionize pharmacological applications.
+The objective of my Ph.D. at Duke University is to optimize the efficiency of DART for non-invasive systemic delivery of genetically targeted therapeutics and multiplexed drug delivery.
 To do so, I developed a novel directed protein evolution technology – GRIP Display – under the mentorship and guidance of prof. Tadross.
 This approach allows simultaneous screening of a large number of protein variants (10^14), yielding optimal variants in a short timeframe.

-I spend most of my free time at the playground with my kids, and I love to travel.
-So far, I’ve resided in three countries, speak four languages, but am always willing to study more.
-My latest project: to learn how to ride a bike.
+Outside of lab, I spend most of my free time with my kids, and I love to travel.
+So far, I’ve resided in three countries, speak four languages, and am always willing to learn more!